 - Poland is one of the most interesting Central Europe countries.
 You’ll find here great food, vast cultural heritage, many interesting tourist attractions, amazing cities and breathtaking landscapes.
 We have it all – mountains, sea, lakes, vibrant cities and picturesque villages.

 - What gives us an advantage over Western European countries is our low prices.
 Poland is full of cheap places to travel to.
 Also, Poland currency is ridiculously cheap to buy.

 For example, basic lunchtime meal with a drink in Berlin or Paris will cost about €16.
 In Polish cities, you'll get such meal for half the price (or even less, depending on the city's size).

-What I also need to mention here is that Poland is also safe – there’s no terrorist attacks at all.
+What I also need to mention here is that Poland is also safe – there are no terrorist attacks at all.
 These days it's very important factor in Europe.

 Shortly speaking, there are many factors which make Poland an excellent travel destination, but I'll focus here mainly on our natural wonders - stunning mountain ranges in the south of the country.

 So, let's have a look at the most beautiful Polish mountain ranges.
 There are some of the best places to hike in Europe!